Newsletter Subscribe

 Mix well.
 Add the pasta with the sauce to the casserole.
 Make sure to fill it to the top and adjust the recipe to the portions you are making.
 If you’re making a large portion, use a larger casserole dish; use enough pasta to fill it right to the top.
 Add slices of your favorite cheese.
 We’ve chosen Roumy cheese, an Egyptian cheese.

-Bake the ziti in the oven for 15 minutes at 145°C (293°F), or until the cheese has melted.
+Bake in the oven for 15 minutes at 145°C (293°F), or until the cheese has melted.
 The Baked Ziti is now ready to be eaten and enjoyed.
 This meal requires minimal hands-on time, which is why we love it!
 So, let’s get started.
 During the Renaissance, ‘Ziti al Forno’ was served to noble families at weddings.

-Which is the best tomato sauce to use in Baked Ziti?
 You can use homemade tomato sauce, napoleata sauce, or marinara sauce for Baked Ziti.
-Interestingly, many store-bought tomato sauces can serve as substitutes for homemade pasta sauce.
+Many store-bought tomato sauces can serve as substitutes for homemade pasta sauce.
+If you want a spicier version of Baked Ziti, try using Arrabbiata sauce.
+For a sweeter with herbaceous notes, consider using Basilico sauce.

 Many dishes pair wonderfully with Baked Ziti.
 For an extra garlicky flavor, consider serving Garlic Bread alongside it.
-Another fantastic option is our easy, grilled Cajun shrimp, which requires only three ingredients and takes just 15 minutes to prepare.
+Another fantastic option is Grilled Cajun shrimp, which requires only three ingredients and takes just 15 minutes to prepare.
 For a more gourmet experience, try our Caprese salad, which features a simple two-ingredient balsamic reduction sauce that takes only five minutes to make but tastes amazing.
 Finally, Bruschetta is also an excellent accompaniment to Baked Ziti.

 Store in the fridge for two to three days.
 Reheat in the microwave.
 You can also freeze Baked Ziti for three months.
 If you’re making a large batch and want to eat it often.
 Consider portioning out the baked ziti accordingly.
 This would make defrosting and thawing a breeze.
 Simply place the desired portion in containers and place them in the freezer.
 Defrost on the countertop for 2 hours, then reheat in the microwave.